SocialCounterfactuals: Probing and Mitigating Intersectional Social Biases in Vision-Language Models with Counterfactual Examples: Mitigating Intersectional Biases

 \paragraph{Skewness evaluation using other datasets with real image-text pairs.} Since our dataset was synthetically generated, a natural question to ask is how well our observed debiasing effects extend to evaluations with real image-text pairs.
 Unfortunately, there are no such existing resources for measuring the intersectional social biases that we investigate in this work.
 However, several real image-text datasets have been proposed for evaluating (marginal) social biases for attributes such as perceived race and gender.

 To evaluate our Debiased CLIP model on such datasets, we use the Protected-Attribute Tag Association (PATA) dataset introduced in \cite{seth2023dear} for nuanced reporting of biases associated with race, age, and gender protected attributes.
 The PATA dataset comprises of 4,934 public images organized in 24 scenes, where the scenes represent situations in which certain groups of humans may have biases associated with them.
 The images are annotated with binary gender (male, female), ethnic-race labels (White, Black, Indian, East Asian, Latino-Hispanic) and two age groups (young and old).
-We also evaluate our Debiased CLIP model on the Visogender dataset \cite{hall2023visogender}, which was curated to benchmark gender bias in image-text pronoun resolution.
-Visogender consists of 690 images of people in 23 unique occupational settings.
+We also evaluate our Debiased CLIP model on the VisoGender dataset \cite{hall2023visogender}, which was curated to benchmark gender bias in image-text pronoun resolution.
+VisoGender consists of 690 images of people in 23 unique occupational settings.\footnote{We compare SocialCounterfactuals to PATA and VisoGender using the FID and IS metrics in Section~\ref{app:fid-and-is}.}

 Table~\ref{tab:other-bias-datasets} provides the mean $\textrm{MaxSkew}@K$ of our Debiased CLIP model on these two datasets.
 Despite only being trained for mitigating intersectional bias using synthetic examples, our Debiased CLIP model achieves a 15\% and 12\% relative reductions in skewness when measured using real image-text examples from VisoGender and PATA (respectively).
 Both models have much lower $\textrm{MaxSkew}@K$ for these datasets than for SocialCounterfactuals, which demonstrates how our dataset reveals significantly more skewness in retrieval results than existing single-attribute datasets.